RafiKueng/ScienceCloudSetup/README.md

-then run `install.py [functions]` where `functions` is a list of functions to setup, with according machines.
+then run `install.py [functions]` where `functions` is a list of functions to setup, with according machines. or it can be a "functiongroup", which is simply a shortcut name for a list of functions.
+Consult `config.yaml` at the bottom for definitions.

 These `functions` are defined in the `config.yaml` file and have according install scripts in the according foders.